shullgroup/rheoQCM/README.md

 The functions for Matlab version data are locoalized in `QCMFuncs/` folder.

-Export the current settings as a json file named `settings_default.json` and save in `QCM_main/` folder.
+Export the current settings as a json file named `settings_default.json` and save in the same folder as `QCM_main.py` or `QCM_main.exe`.
 The UI will use the settings you saved as default after the next time you opend it.
+If you want the setup go back the original one, just simply delete or rename that file.

 There is a `QCM_main.bat` file in  `QCM_main/` for running the program with Python by just double clicking it.
 You need to change the path of python and QCM_main.py to them on your computer to make it work.
 Meanwhile, you can make a shortcut of this bat file and put the shortcut somewhere you want.